-The bill amends the Code of West Virginia to authorize the use of unmanned aerial vehicles (UAVs) alongside leashed dogs for tracking and locating mortally wounded wild animals, including deer, elk, turkey, wild boar, and bear.
-It establishes that hunters who believe they have mortally wounded an animal may use either a dog or a UAV, provided they maintain control of the dog and are accompanied by a licensed UAV operator if using a UAV.
-The bill also specifies that only one leashed dog may be used per handler or hunter, and that the hunter must possess a valid hunting license.
+This bill amends the Code of West Virginia to authorize the use of unmanned aerial vehicles (UAVs) alongside leashed dogs for tracking and locating mortally wounded wild animals, including deer, elk, turkey, wild boar, and bear.
+It establishes that hunters may use either a dog or a UAV, provided they maintain physical control of the dog and are in possession of a valid hunting license.
+The bill also specifies that only one leashed dog may be used per handler or hunter, and if a dog handler is employed, the hunter cannot manage additional dogs.
+Furthermore, it clarifies that tracking with a dog or UAV is considered hunting, and all parties involved must adhere to applicable laws.

 Committee Substitute: 20-2-5j